sakshisingh301/myleetcodedailyhussleInJava/README.md

-I started this year by promising myself I’d stay consistent with coding—like going to the gym, but for my brain.
-And now here I am, grinding every single day, not just for interviews, but to actually get it.
-It’s become my daily brain cardio.
-Honestly, it’s so addictive that skipping one day gives me a mini panic attack.
-Which is kind of what I wanted, because who needs caffeine when your own guilt keeps you awake and coding?
+# 🧠 Love and hate relationship between me and leetcode

+At the start of this year, I made a promise to myself:
+**Stay consistent with coding.**

+Not just for interview prep.
+Not just for solving problems on the surface.
+But to truly **understand concepts deeply** and train my brain like it’s at the gym. 🏋️‍♀️

+## 🚀 The Grind
+- Coding every single day 💻
+- Treating it like **brain cardio** 🫀
+- Building the habit so strong that skipping one day feels like…
+  > *a mini panic attack* (low-key, that’s what I wanted 😅)

+## 🔥 Why?
+Because who needs caffeine when your own guilt keeps you awake and coding at 2 AM?

+## 🌟 The Vibe
+It’s not just practice anymore—
+it’s addictive, it’s fun, and it’s my daily dose of problem-solving endorphins.
+Consistency is the new motivation.

+---
+✨ *Welcome to my coding log — where brain meets hustle.*